IgniteUI/igniteui-docfx/en/components/financialchart_configuration_options.md

 ---
 ## Configuration Options

-The `igx-financial-chart` control provides many visuals that can be customized, such as the navigation behavior, trendline layers, overlays, legned, chart titles and subtitles.
+The `igx-financial-chart` control provides many visuals that can be customized, such as the navigation behavior, trendline layers, overlays, legend, chart titles and subtitles.

 ### Demo